 - We lined the inside of the mesh space with more bricks.

-- We create a flat base that we will use for cooking later.
+- We create a flat base that we will use to cook later.

-- We apply a 3-centimeter layer of clay-sand mixture and leveled it.
+- We apply a 3-centimeter layer of clay and sand mixture and we level it out.

-- Once this is finished, we install the pipes and connections through which the smoke from the combustion will come out.
+- Once this is finished, we install the pipes and connections through which the combustion smoke will come out.

-- Let everything dry for two days and we will have our stove ready to make meals.
+- We let everything dry for two days and we will have our stove ready to make meals.

 It is important to know all the steps to install your wood stove and that everything is correct.
 Here we explain step by step.

 - Decide in which area you are going to install it.
-The best place to install a wood-burning stove is in the area of the house that is most inhabited and needs the most heat.
+The best place to install a wood stove is that area of the house that is most inhabited and that needs more heat.

-- Place a non-combustible material under and behind the stove to protect us from any accidents.
+- Put a material under and behind the stove that is not combustible to protect us from any accident.
 We must respect about 40 centimeters of space between the stove and the wall.

 - We connect the chimney pipe that will expel the fumes to the stove.

-Installing a wood stove is relatively simple.
-However, it is better to choose to call in professionals to help you do it even if it is a bit more expensive.
-It is always better to invest in safety.
+Installing a wood stove is relatively straightforward.
+However, it is better to choose to call professionals to help you do it even if it is something more expensive.
+It is always better to invest in security.

 Maintenance of a wood stove

-- The first thing to consider is the seals.
-They should be cleaned and checked periodically.
-If they are not completely watertight, they should be replaced.
+- The first thing to consider are the joints.
+They must be cleaned and checked periodically.
+If they are not totally watertight, they must be replaced.

 - The oven glass must be cleaned to prevent the accumulation of soot stains.
-The most useful is to use a damp cloth soaked in ashes.
+The most useful is to use a damp cloth impregnated with ash.

 - The plates in the combustion chamber wear out naturally after continuous use.
-Therefore, depending on the use we give it and the frequency, we will have to buy another one.
+Therefore, depending on the use we give it and the frequency, we will have to buy another.

-- The ash tray must be emptied, although it is more efficient to leave a thin layer of ash on the bottom.
+- The ash tray must be emptied, although it is more efficient to leave a thin layer of it on the bottom.

 - To clean the outside of the stove, use a vacuum cleaner or a dry cloth.
-Do not use alcohol or solvents, as they damage the paintwork.
+You do not have to use alcohol or solvents, since they damage the paint.

-We differentiate between two types of firewood, hard and soft.
-Soft firewood is not usually useful because it is cooler and does not produce a good combustion.
-Its calorific value is lower and it is not useful to obtain good embers in the kitchen.
+We differentiate two types of firewood, hard and soft.
+Soft wood is not usually useful because it is fresher and does not produce good combustion.
+Its calorific value is lower and it also does not help us to obtain good embers in the kitchen.

 Among the highest quality hardwood we find:

-- Holm oak firewood.
+- Oak firewood.
 It is one of the hardest firewoods that exist.
 It has great consistency and long life.
 The embers that it gives us for cooking are very good.
 They are ideal for barbecues and restaurants.

-- Almond, oak, carob and orange tree wood..
-All have great hardness and consistency, so they are considered good quality.
+- Almond, oak, carob and orange firewood.
+All have great hardness and consistency, which is why they are considered of good quality.

-With this information you can learn more about wood stoves and find out which one is best for you.
+With this information you will be able to learn more about everything related to wood stoves and find out which one is the best for you.